Abhilash-Ponnachan/nginxsetup/readme.md

 eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJhbGljZSIsInJvbGUiOiJhZG1pbiIsImlzcyI6Im5naW54IiwiZXhwIjoxNjYxOTYzMjI2fQ.-aFKvCWvoMGsGT8b7SNhfFzHs4GmsG1IEeHE5FcDPY8
 ```

-That long piece of string is the `JWT` and we can validate that it is so by using some tool (for example https://jwt.io/).
+That long piece of string is the `JWT` and we can validate that it is so, by using some tool (for example https://jwt.io/).

 ##### Validating JWT